10 Best File Managers for Rooted Android Devices (2025)

 9. File Manager

-This app’s name says it all: the File Manager makes it simple to manage the files on your Android device.
+This app’s name says it all: the File Manager makes managing the files on your Android device simple.
 The fully compatible program allows instant file management, copying, and transferring.

 Data files can be easily edited, allowing for simple copying and management on Android mobile devices.
-Now you can forget about searching for and installing different software for editing.
+Now, you can forget about searching for and installing different editing software.
 In addition, it can be used to launch games.
 An attractive and user-friendly layout was a priority in the creation of this app.

 10. Root Spy File Manager

 The root spy file manager software can access various files on Android devices.
 It works perfectly for both rooted and unrooted Android devices.
 You can use it to open encrypted files on your phone or another mobile device.
-The app is available in the play store for no cost and is simple to install.
+The app is available in the Play Store for free and is simple to install.

-It’s easy to relocate, rename, copy, or remove files with this Manager.
-It also features a user-friendly interface that allows you to easily create new files and folders.
+With this manager, it’s easy to relocate, rename, copy, or remove files.
+It also features a user-friendly interface, allowing you to create new files and folders easily.
 Quickly compress or decompress files, and use powerful search tools, including an advanced search option.

 Conclusion

 Thanks to their open nature, Android devices make accessing and navigating your data easy.
-So, you’ll need a top-notch File manager or Explorer to help you manage and access all your files efficiently.
-Particularly important for those who own Android-powered mobile devices.
+So, you’ll need a top-notch File Manager or Explorer to help you manage and access all your files efficiently.
+This is particularly important for those who own Android-powered mobile devices.

-Every Android smartphone has a file manager already installed.
-However, they only have the most fundamental functions.
+Every Android smartphone already has a file manager installed.
+However, it only has the most fundamental functions.
 A separate file manager is accessible on the Google Play store, a fortunate development.

-In the table above, you’ll find specifics about the best options that we’ve found.
-These file explorers are listed by ID without any particular criteria, so pick one based on your needs and the features it offers.
+The table above provides specifics about the best options we’ve seen.
+These file explorers are listed by ID without any particular criteria, so pick one based on your needs and its features.